 Practice Enhancement Research Coordinators (PERCs)

-She earned a B.S. in health education from San Francisco State University and an M.P.H. from the University of Pittsburgh.
+She earned her B.S. in Health Studies: Community Health Education from Portland State University and her M.P.H. from the University of Arizona.

 Sara joined ORPRN in 2018 after coordinating community-based research projects in health disparities for a nonprofit based on the Oregon Coast and working for a Portland-area CCO.